 This is a bachelor-completer program.
 To gain acceptance to the program, students must provide evidence of an acceptable conferred associate's degree as listed below, or at least 90 quarter credits of college-level coursework with a grade of C or higher in each course that will be transferred, from an accredited institution as recognized by the U.S. Department of Education.
-Students seeking consideration of credit for work or professional experience must go through the Prior Learning Assessment (PLA) process as established through the Council for Adult Experiential Learning (CAEL).
 Acceptable associate's degree programs are:

-- · Network Systems Administration
+- Network Systems Administration

 - Networking Technology

-- · Computer Network Systems
+- Computer Network Systems

 - Computer Network Administration

 - Network Security

-- · Network Administration and Security
+- Network Administration and Security

-Prospective students with an associate's degree or at least 90 guarter credits or 60 semester credits outside the fields listed above may be considered for this program according to the following:
+Prospective students with an associate's degree or at least 90 quarter credits or 60 semester credits outside the fields listed above may be considered for this program according to the following:

-- Only courses with a grade of C or higher will be transferred. - Students may be required to take additional coursework as prerequisites to upper-level courses in order to complete the program.
+- · Only courses with a grade of C or higher will be transferred. - Students may be required to take additional coursework as prerequisites to upper-level courses in order to complete the program.
 The courses a student may be required to complete include: CNT 1244C Introduction to Networks; CET 2522C Cisco Network Routing and Switching; CIS 2647C Windows Directory Services; and ISM 2321 Managing Information Security.
 Prior transcripts will be evaluated on a course-by-course basis to determine which coursework is required to complete as a prerequisite for upper-level courses.
 Comparable courses must have been completed within the past three (3) years and passed with a grade of C or higher.

 Upper Division

-Communication (Select 1 course)+ 4
+Communication (Select 1 course)+

-Humanities (Select 2 courses)+ 8
+Humanities (Select 2 courses)+

 Math / Natural Sciences (Required course)

 MAD 3300 Discrete Mathematics

 Social Sciences (Select 2 courses)+

-See page 82 for General Education Course Selections.
+See page 86 for General Education Course Selections.

-CORE COURSES

-Upper Divisi on
+CORE COUR Upper Divisi

 CEN 4200C Malware Reverse Engineering 4

 CIS 3086 Principles of Cyber Security 3

 CIS 3139 Security Risk Assessment 4

 CIS 3240C Security Controls 4

 CIS 3332 Cyber Security Policy Analysis 4

 CIS 3417 Regulatory and Legal Compliance 4

 CIS 4028C Cryptography and Traffic Analysis 4

 CIS 4039 Auditing Information Technology Infrastructure 4

 CIS 4162C Enterprise Storage Management 4

 CIS 4189C Risk Management and Business Continuity 4

 CIS 4222C Managing Security Awareness 4

 CIS 4385C Computer Forensics 3

 CIS 4456 Hacker Techniques, Tools and Applications 4

 CIS 4955C Cyber Security Capstone 4

 CNT 3003 Advanced Network Security 4

 CNT 3126 Advanced Networking 4

 CNT 3777 Virtualization 4

-Transferred Lower-Division Credits 90

-Upper-Divis ion General Education Credits 24

-Upper-Division Core Credits 66
+Transferred Lower-Division Credits 9: Upper-Division General Education Credits 2: Upper-Division Core Credits 6:

-Total Bac Total Bachelor's Degree Credits 18
+Total Back Total Bachelor's Degree Credits 180